 The best times for planting are decided at the Antrim Store.
 Religion is pounded and expounded and sometimes cast aside.
 Old times are praised and exiled.
 Prophecies are made and dreams built in the haze of tobacco smoke.
 Marriage, hard times, great statesmen, and disarmament are discussed with authority and confounding foresight.
 Of course, everything from candles to oil and rope and edibles is sold but these provide only casual interruptions to the sober senate in session.

 Red Lion may be a greater town some day.
 A concrete cross-State highway has been constructed cutting close to this strange-named village.
 With autos swinging through on the new route to the seashore, there is no limit to its future, especially with a story like Red Lion’s.

 Joe Laufer’s notes: Of course, the Red Lion Hotel is now the Red Lion Inn, operated for many years by the DiPaolo Family.
 It is now managed by young Stephen Black, grandson of the fabled Archie DiPaolo.
 It is said that it was built in 1710.
 The general store across the street was operating when I first moved to Vincentown in 1972.
 It closed a few years later.
-Currently, the “Green Lantern Florist” is directly across Red Lion Road from the Red Lion Inn.
-It has a character all its own.
 The old Red Lion School to the north of the Red Lion Inn on Red Lion Road is now a storage building.
 And of course, the highway referred to at the end of the narrative is Route 70.
 The Red Lion Circle, intersecting both Route 206 and Route 70 is becoming busier and busier as development surges south and east through Southern New Jersey.

 July 31, 2001 – JML